-The APM Group accredit a network of Accredited Training Organisations including their trainers and course materials, to be able to offer PRINCE2 courses and examinations.
+AXELOS sets the quality expectations for the PRINCE2 qualifications.
+We have accredit nine Examination Institutes (EIs) who accredit a network of Accredited Training Organizations including their trainers and course material to be able to offer PRINCE2 training courses and examinations.

 Download the PRINCE2 Syllabus (PDF).